 Make timely payments

-If you don’t have any current accounts, open a secured credit card.
-You could also take a out a credit builder loan through your credit union or Self Lender.
-You need to show creditors that you can handle paying your debts.
+If you have no current accounts, consider a secured credit card.
+You can also use a credit builder loan to establish your credit and show prospective lenders you can pay your debts on time.

 Pay off debt